mihail911/mihail911.github.io/_posts/2017-12-24-a-software-interview-challenge.markdown

 <br>

 So how hard would it actually be to complete this challenge?
-Ignoring for a moment the logistical nightmare it would be to line up these various legs appropriately on a given day, here is my back-of-the-envelop calculation for lower and upper bounds on time it would take to complete the challenge in its entirety:
+Ignoring for a moment the logistical nightmare it would be to line up these various legs appropriately on a given day, here is my back-of-the-envelope calculation for lower and upper bounds on time it would take to complete the challenge in its entirety:

 <ul>
     <li> Informational call: 15 minutes - 30 minutes</li>